louis993546/Basic-multi-user-calendar/README.md

 			* daily
 			* weekly
 			* monthly
+			* for how long
+				* This will simply create a bunch of appointments and add them all to the database
 		* optional reminder
 			* how much time ahead the reminder should be triggered
 			* display to the user at or less than the specified time interval before the scheduled time of the event